Our Response to COVID-19

 What about communal dining and resident activities?

-In-person activities continue to be provided daily in groups of 10 or less.
-Many activities, including exercise routines and devotionals filmed by our staff, also air on our in-house resident TV channel each day.
+In-person activities and communal dining continue to be provided daily.
+Many activities, including exercise routines and devotionals filmed by our staff, also air on our in-house resident TV channel each day, giving residents the option of participating from their rooms.

 How is the Home sanitized?